butteredwaffles/tropebrowser/reference/notes.md

 ### Body
 Nothing special about these tags.
 They are just `p` tags underneath the `#main-article` tag.
 No class or anything.
-They do, of course, have a lot of inner links that will have to be formatted. `<em>` tags will have to be handled as well in order to ensure the text is italicised.
+They do, of course, have a lot of inner links that will have to be formatted.
 ```
 <p>
   <em>